-Tier 2, funded by section 311 (a)(2) of the CAA 2024 and other Office of Nuclear Energy programs, as appropriate, will fund efforts to reduce key barriers to achieve the first order-book for Gen III+ SMRs that can be deployed in the early 2030s and to advance the goals of the Fission for the Future authorization.
-10 Efforts in this tier will improve the domestic nuclear industry ability to commercialize their products and achieve nth-of-a-kind (NOAK) pricing for new nuclear deployments.
+Tier 2, funded by section 311 (a)(2) of the CAA 2024, will fund efforts to reduce key barriers to achieve the first order-book for Gen III+ SMRs that can be deployed in the early 2030s and to advance the goals of the Fission for the Future authorization.
+Efforts in this tier will improve the domestic nuclear industry ability to commercialize their products and achieve nth-of-a-kind (NOAK) pricing for new nuclear deployments.
 This includes improvements in design, licensing support, supplier development, and site preparation.
 In furtherance of these initiatives, this tier is further divided into three sub-sections.
 Allocation of projects between tiers will be based on the merits of the individual applications.
 In addition to the project attributes outlined below, preference will be given to projects based on:

-- Whether an entity is working to achieve a committed orderbook for project(s) to be deployed in the early 2030s, including the degree to which the proposed project accelerates follow-on deployments for the team(s) selected under Tier 1 - The extent to which project success will promote growth of the domestic nuclear industry - The criteria in part (d) of the Fission for the Future authorization11
+- Whether an entity is working to achieve a committed orderbook for project(s) to be deployed in the early 2030s, including the degree to which the proposed project accelerates follow-on deployments for the team(s) selected under Tier 1 - The extent to which project success will promote growth of the domestic nuclear industry - The criteria in part (d) of the Fission for the Future authorization